25% of children will have a social worker before their 16th birthday

 (Jay et al., 2020)

 These children deserve safety and stability, and the support of life-changing professionals who can empower them to achieve their full potential.

 Why we are here

-Unfortunately, the social work system does not always support and empower social workers to do their best work, nor give them the freedom to make the best choices for children and families.
+Unfortunately, the social work system does not always empower social workers to do their best work, nor give them the freedom to make the best choices for children and families.
 Social workers typically have high caseloads and are unable to have as much direct contact with children and families as they feel they need, often as a result of bureaucratic procedures and layers of management.
-Too often families feel they are being taken through a list of rules and procedures created by the social care system, without any real opportunity to get help.
+This can prevent social workers from receiving the support they need, and ultimately from delivering the quality of practice that children and families need and deserve.
+This directly impacts the experience of children and families; too often it feels as though they are being taken through a list of rules and procedures created by the social care system, without any real opportunity to get help.
 This can make them feel stigmatised, not listened to and disempowered, creating a hostile environment that is far less conducive for change.